Scandal-hit Malaysian PM calls elections, expected in May - Philly

-KUALA LUMPUR, Malaysia (AP) - Malaysia's scandal-tainted prime minister announced Friday that Parliament will be dissolved to pave the way for general elections, expected to be held next month.
+KUALA LUMPUR, Malaysia (AP) - Malaysia's scandal-tainted prime minister announced Friday that Parliament will be dissolved to pave the way for general elections, expected to be held next month, that will pit his long-ruling coalition against a revived opposition led by former strongman Mahathir Mohamad.

-The polls are seen as a test of survival for Prime Minister Najib Razak, who is widely expected to win but under pressure to improve the performance of his long-ruling National Front coalition after support eroded in the last two elections.
-The key challenge comes from an opposition alliance led by former Prime Minister Mahathir Mohamad, Asia's longest-serving premier for 22 years before he retired in 2003.
+The polls are seen as a test of survival for Prime Minister Najib Razak, who is widely expected to win but under pressure to improve the performance of his National Front coalition after support eroded in the last two elections.
+Mahathir, Asia's longest-serving premier for 22 years before he retired in 2003, turned against his protege two years ago over a corruption scandal and now leads an opposition alliance.

-On Thursday, his nascent political party was dealt a blow after it was ordered to temporarily disband for failing to submit adequate documents for registration requirements.
-Mahathir, who returned to politics two years ago to oust his protege amid anger over a corruption scandal, slammed the move as "tyranny" and accused Najib of cheating to win the elections by terrorizing his opponents.
+Najib said in a nationally televised address that he obtained consent from Malaysia's king to dissolve Parliament on Saturday, ahead of June 24, when the government's five-year mandate expires.

-Najib said in a nationally televised address that he obtained consent from Malaysia's king to dissolve Parliament on Saturday.
+The Election Commission is expected to meet within a week to set a polling date.
+Voting must be held within two months but widely expected in early May before the start of the Muslim holy month of Ramadan.

 "This election primarily is about Najib.
 The result will determine his political future.
 If he worsens his performance, there are leaders who will emerge," said Bridget Welsh, political science professor at John Cabot University in Rome.
 "Given the baggage Najib has going into this election, he will need a big win to stay safe."

-Yet, analysts expect Najib, 64, to win a third term due to recent electoral boundary changes, a buoyant economy and strong support for the government from rural ethnic Malays.
-The opposition also has not managed to gain much ground in eastern Sabah and Sarawak states on Borneo island, which account for a quarter of parliamentary seats.
+Analysts expect Najib, 64, to win a third term due to recent electoral boundary changes, a buoyant economy and strong support for the government from rural ethnic Malays.
+The opposition has failed to gain much ground in eastern Sabah and Sarawak states on Borneo island, which account for a quarter of parliamentary seats.

 It is unclear how much influence Mahathir has among rural Malays, the bedrock of support for Najib's coalition.